ezsystems/ezplatform/INSTALL.md

 > **Side note for Linux users**:
 > One common issue is that the app/cache and app/logs directories must be writable both by the web server and the command line user.
->  if your web server user is different from your command line user, you can run the following commands just once in your project to ensure that permissions will be setup properly.
+> If your web server user is different from your command line user, you can run the following commands just once in your project to ensure that permissions will be set up properly.
 Change www-data to your web server user:
 > **1. Using ACL on a system that supports chmod +a**
 ```
  $ rm -rf app/cache/*